thedhinakarr/thedhinakarr/README.md

-"From the boundless emerged the elements; from chaos, order.

-Logic, the silent architect, shapes the cosmos"

-  -Anaximander
+"Harmony emerges from the clash of elements; logic, the symphony orchestrating the cosmic dance of creation."
+  - Empedocles